skeletonlabs/skeleton/.github/pull_request_template.md

 ## Changsets

-Changesets automated our changelog.
+Changesets automate our changelog.
 If you modify files in `/package/skeleton`, run `pnpm changeset`, follow the prompts, then commit the markdown file.
-Changes that add features should be `minor` while bugfixes should be `patch`.
+Changes that add features should be `minor` while chores and bugfixes should be `patch`.
 Please prefix the changeset message with `feat:`, `bugfix:` or `chore:`.

 ## Checklist